Why does the Net Promoter Score show growing customer loyalty, but this does not correlate well with your company's revenue growth?

 On a simple data model, we showed how Tableau could implement the calculation and visualization of this metric.
 Check out what we got on Tableau Public!

 Now we have a tool for obtaining reliable data on customer loyalty.
 Let's add to the emotions of the NPS metric calculation of the growth of our referrals.
-The ideology of the Earned Growth Rate is based on the value of the attracted clients (referrals) as the one that brings the most income now and in the future.
+The ideology of the Earned Growth Rate is based on the value of the attracted clients (referrals).
+They bring the most income now and in the future.

 Our Data Model consists of 3 tables, where "Sales by Customer" is the root table, "Customer Acquisition Channels" and "Customer NPS" are related tables.